 Ryder (2001) examines published case studies involving individuals working in science related areas.
-These individuals though are not professional scientists, do use/interact with scientific knowledge and/or professional scientists in their daily businesses.
+These individuals though are not professional scientists, ©dUnixe/siteract Capta Coast tific throwinedge eather professional scientists in their daily businesses.
 For example, electrical workers use electricity and its related concepts and media people may research scientific findings and/or interact with professional scientist concerning their work and communicate the findings to general public, usually based on their construct of the findings.
 The review revealed four (4) main contexts with unique relevant knowledge contents.